 Key People in PACT

-PACT Board of Management and CEO with Founder and Patron, Kay McGrath
+PACT Board of Management with Founder and Patron, Kay McGrath

 |Vice Chairperson||Julie Steel|